bconf-lang/bconf/SPEC.md

     // VALID: Explicitly imports $explicit_true using its original name.
     $explicit_true = true

-    // VALID: Imports $original and renames it to $new_alias.
+    // VALID: Imports the actual value of $original to be used as $new_alias.
     $original as $new_alias

     // VALID: The value `false` is used to skip imports.
 Although valid,